Would you like to make a living out of performing your magic? If you are going to do that.. You need to decide how much to charge for a magic show.

 What is the competition doing?

-It's important to understand what level of fee's your competition is achieving in your local area.
+It’s important to understand what level of fee’s your competition has achieved in your local area.
 Getting some quotes from other magicians will help, but take the advice of fellow magicians with a pinch of salt, as they tend to exaggerate.
 Getting quotes from local entertainment agencies tends to be more reliable.
-Bare in mind, that in any area there will be magicians charging at the top of their 'payment ceiling' and others who are underselling themselves.
+Bare in mind, that in any area there will be magicians charging at the top of their ‘payment ceiling’ and others who are underselling themselves.
 Never try to be the cheapest, it tends to work against you over the long term.
 The aim is to be in the middle or towards the top of the fee structure in your area as quickly as possible.

 When can you work?